-We provide pension estimates and individual consultations are also available by appointment.
+Pension estimates and individual consultations are available to all Plan members.
 Retiring members are encouraged to contact Pension Services three to six months before their planned retirement date.

 Accessibility: If you require your annual statement in a digital format, please contact Pension Services to request a PDF version.